riplaboratory/Kanaloa/Tutorials/Networking/Subnet_Mask.md

 ## What is a subnet mask?

-A subnet mask gives information to how large a network is.
-A subnet mask of 255.255.255.0 means there 254 available host addresses in the network.
-A subnet mask of 255.255.255.128 means there are 126 host addresses available in the network.
-For the most part, you should use 255.255.255.0.
+A subnet mask provides information on how large a network is.
+Each octet of a subnet mask can range from 0-255 (8 bits).
+Whatever number is in the octet refers to how many numbers are not available as hosts.
+For example, a subnet mask of 255.255.255.0 means there 254 available host addresses in the network because the first three octets are all filled (255 means full).
+A subnet mask of 255.255.255.128 means there are 126 host addresses available in the network because there are only 126 left from 255 in the last octet.
 When creating a subnet mask, 255.255.255.0 is also interchangable with 24 (I don't know the details on why, but it's so common it kinda just stuck to memory).

 ### Example